TechArt-Studio/Docs/exampleSite/content/docs/_index.md

 ## What is Tech-Art?

-Tech-Art is a studio founded in China whose main mission is to help protect your privacy.
+Tech-Art is a studio founded in China.

 ## Contact us